 Buying a horse or pony for the first time is an exciting experience.
-It's easy to get carried away by a big set of brown eyes, even though the horse batting them may not be the best beginner horse.
-However, the wrong horse can ruin the fun of horseback riding or driving and may be unsafe.
+However, it's essential to do prior research on the responsibilities, costs, and care a horse requires because the wrong horse can ruin the fun of horseback riding or driving and may be unsafe.
 Learn to avoid the top mistakes that new horse buyers make.

 01 of 10